 If you’ve tried my Spicy Italian Sausage recipe or any other recipe on passthesushi.com please don’t forget to rate the recipe and let me know where you found it in the comments below, I love hearing from you!
 You can also follow along for more good eats and travel tips on Instagram @passthesushi & @girlcarnivore, Twitter & Facebook.

 - 4 pounds Pork butt - or pork trim if you are doing your own butchering or cutting about 70% lean and 30% fat

 - 4 ½ tsp. kosher salt

 - 1 Tbsp. black pepper - coarse ground

 - 1 tsp. sugar

 - 1 cup red wine

-Cover with plastic wrap and all to marinate for, at least 2 hours to overnight.
+- Cover all with plastic wrap to marinate for, at least 2 hours to overnight.

-This was an experience, but I can't say it was the best sausage ever.
-I have made another batch (a beer base for a beer garden inspired party) that I also felt fell a little short in the flavor department.
-I will be working on improving the flavor with a few more batches, though I can't promise it's something I'll rush to do, knowing whats in store for me when I open that next package of casings up.
+This was an experience, but I can't say it was the best Italian sausage ever.
+I made another batch (a beer base for a beer garden inspired party) that I also felt fell a little short in the flavor department.
+I will be working on improving the flavor with a few more batches, though I can't promise it's something I'll rush to do.
+Especially knowing what's in store for me when I open that next package of casings up.